dbt-labs/corp/handbook/benefits.md

 ### Benefits Strategy and Philosophy

-As dbt Labs continues to grow and expand around the world, we believe it’s important that outline our strategy and philosophy around global benefits.
+As dbt Labs continues to grow and expand around the world, we believe it’s important to outline our strategy and philosophy around global benefits.
 The following points are guiding principles that we strive towards and will drive the decision-making around our benefits both domestically and abroad.

 - We strive to provide benefits that are both locally relevant and competitive
     - Each Country’s benefits will differ based on local normals and local competition for benefits.